UltraEngine/Documentation/README.md

 # Documentation

 This is the documentation system for [Ultra Engine](https://www.ultraengine.com/learn).
-You can submit your own edits and additions for review.
+You can submit your own edits and additions for review if you wish.